GK-Hynes/postgresql-notes/README.md

 ### INNER JOINS

 An `INNER JOIN` will result with the set of records that match in both tables.
 Think of the overlap in a Venn diagram.
+See [Jeff Atwood's post](https://blog.codinghorror.com/a-visual-explanation-of-sql-joins/)

 ```SQL
 SELECT * FROM TableA INNER JOIN TableB ON TableA.col_match = TableB.col_match;